 iii) Your gross income was less than $5.

-Consequences of Filing as a U.S. Nonresident alien- Forms, Forms, Forms:
+Consequences of Filing as a U.S. Nonresident Alien- Forms, Forms, Forms:

 The TCJA 2017 left Form 1040NR largely untouched for tax years 2018- 2019, as opposed to Form 1040.
 However, starting for the 2020 U.S. income tax year, Form 1040NR has been redesigned to sync aesthetically with the 2018 revised Form 1040.

 Nonresident aliens file U.S. income tax returns using Form1040NR, U.S. Nonresident Alien Income Tax Return, which comprises two pages.
-There are 3 additional Schedules A (Form 1040-NR), NEC (Form 1040-NR) and OI (Form 1040-NR) bifurcated from the Form 1040NR staring in tax years 2020.
-Effectively connected (with a U.S. trade or business) income is reported on Form 1040NR page 1 and 2 and is taxed at U.S. regular graduated tax rates and non-effectively connected income is reported on Schedule NEC (Form 1040-NR) at the flat rate tax of 30% or as reduced by treaty.
+There are 3 additional Schedules A (Form 1040-NR), NEC (Form 1040-NR) and OI (Form 1040-NR) were bifurcated from the Form 1040NR starting in tax year 2020.
+Effectively connected (with a U.S. trade or business) income is reported on Form 1040NR pages 1 and 2 and is taxed at U.S. regular graduated tax rates and non-effectively connected income is reported on Schedule NEC (Form 1040-NR) at the flat rate tax of 30% or as reduced by treaty.
 Schedule OI (Form 1040-NR)- Other Information is also included.
 Income effectively connected with a U.S. trade or business includes compensation income but excludes passive income.
 Schedule A (Form 1040-NR) contains those Itemized Deductions allowed for a U.S. nonresident alien filer.

-U.S. nonresident alien filers cannot use the Head of House filing status or the standard deduction nor all the itemized deductions afforded to U.S. resident aliens, nor can they file jointly if married.
+U.S. nonresident alien filers cannot use the Head of Household filing status or the standard deduction nor all the itemized deductions afforded to U.S. resident aliens, nor can they file jointly if married.
 Eliminated under TCJA 2017-Additionally, the claiming of exemptions for dependents is much more difficult.
-Furthermore, if foreign income is reported on a fiscal basis it must first be converted to a calendar year (January 1 to December 31) reporting period to be useful for U.S. reporting purposes (in the U.S., the calendar year is used as the tax reporting period).
+Furthermore, if foreign income is reported on a fiscal period it must first be converted to a calendar year (January 1 to December 31) reporting period to be useful for U.S. reporting purposes (in the U.S., the calendar year is used as the tax reporting period).